 The impact of our computing curriculum can clearly be seen in projects that children create as well as presentations created as digital content.
 Programs that children write code for are saved digitally and accessed by teachers to ensure achievement of learning objectives.
 Children have the opportunity to self-assess the content they have created, as well as peer-assess.
 In each year group, children use past learned skills and apply them to new software and coding programs that they are exploring.

-For more detailed information about computing learning in each year group, take a look at our computing subject overview at the bottom of the page.
+For more detailed information about computing learning in each year group, take a look at our computing subject overview below.